-In 2016 Inter Aide carried out 9 programs in Malawi providing support to 61,420 families in the following fields:
+Inter Aide is currently carrying out 10 programs in Malawi in the following fields:

-- WASH program: raising awareness about sanitation and hygiene, providing support for the improvement of water treatment, building and rehabilitating wells, developing networks that maintain water points and rendering them self-sufficient: thanks to hand pump mechanics and spare parts dealers ( potentially 5,500,000 users reached in the area covered)
+- WASH program: raising awareness on hygiene, providing support for the improvement of sanitation, building and rehabilitating wells and boreholes, developing and empowering of water points maintenance network services thanks to hand pump repairers and spare parts dealers (the covered area helps reach potentially 6,000,000 users),

 The current areas of intervention are located in:

-- South Region: Phalombe, Zomba, Mulanje and Chiradzulu Districts
+- South Region: Phalombe, Zomba, Mulanje, Chiradzulu, Machinga and Thyolo Districts

-- Center Region: Lilongwe, Dedza, Mchinji, Salima, Dowa, Ntchisi, Kasungu Districts
+- Center Region: Lilongwe, Dedza, Mchinji, Salima, Dowa, Ntchisi, Kasungu, Ntcheu and Nkhotakota Districts

 These areas of intervention are among the most densely populated in the country, which means the needs for basic services are high and access to land is limited particularly in rural areas which is where almost 80% of families live (and where the projects are implemented).